Is Yoga Good for Pectus Excavatum?

 Become a dependable partner in your household, with friends, co-workers, and associates.

-Set a pectus excavatum goal for yourself, that you won’t cultivate any negative energy about it.
+Set a goal about your pectus excavatum deformity, and that is that you won't cultivate any negative energy about it.

 Embrace the uniqueness of your body.

-Set a goal to perform the pectus excavatum exercises continuously, no matter how you feel.
+Set a goal to follow the non-surgical pectus excavatum program continuously, no matter how you feel.

-Once you get in the process of correcting pectus excavatum non-surgically, you will instantly develop fantastic self-confidence.
+Once you get in the process, you will instantly develop fantastic self-confidence.

 Importance of Setting Pectus Excavatum Yoga Goals